PayFabric/Business-Central/Codeunits.md

 - - -

 ## "Nodus PF Transaction Integr."
 (Codeunit 70117039)
-This codeunit provided useful functions to integrate PayFabric Transactions and PayLinks into BC for partners developers
+This codeunit provide the function to integrate PayFabric Transactions and PayLinks into Business Central for third-party developers

   * ### PayFabricTransactionIntegration (Method)
     Use this method to call BC PayFabric POST API to integrate PayFabric Transactions and PayLink into BC.